maoyuans/chronicles-of-terre/history/Chronology.md

 layout: default
 title: Chronology
 nav_order: 2
-description: "Chronicles of Terre is a medieval fantasy setting seven years in the writing, currently for dungeons & dragons 5th edition."
+description: “Chronicles of Terre is a medieval fantasy setting many years in the writing.”
 parent: History
 nav_exclude: false
 ---